 Often described as a Midwest Roxy Music, but with more humor and rock scruff, The 'Burbs have been making their unique punk-pop-art-dance records and performing off and on ever since that heyday.
 Lead now by original keyboardist and singer Chan Poling, original drummer Hugo Klaers, and longtime saxophonists Max Ray (also of The Wallets) and Rochelle Becker, they are augmented by a supergroup of newcomers: Stevie Brantseg and Jeremy Ylvisaker on guitars, Steve Price on bass, Janey Winterbauer on backup vocals, and Stephen Kung on horns and keys.

 With dance-club hits like “Waiting” and ”Music for Boys" and radio hits like ”Life Is Like”, “Rattle My Bones" and the recent Marriage Equality Anthem, "Love Is The Law”, The Suburbs could be forgiven for resting on their laurels.
 But the music and accolades keep on coming.
-Their most recent single "Turn The Radio On" was voted "Song Of The Year" by a poll of local music critics in the Mpls Star Tribune in 2013, and a brand new album is slated to be released in late 2016.
+Their 2013 single "Turn The Radio On" was voted "Song Of The Year" by a poll of local music critics in the Mpls Star Tribune, and a brand new album is slated to be released in 2017.
 The New Yorker Magazine says; “the ensemble maintains its quirky spunk and funky pop energy”.

 The Suburbs continue to entertain at the highest level and remain one of the most creative and vital bands in Minnesota.